Jacksonville Entry Requirements

 Restricted Items

-- Cultural artifacts and antiquities - may require export permits from country of origin
+- Cultural property and antiquities from certain countries, may require export documentation from the country of origin

 Health Requirements